How to Become a Travel Nurse

 You will need a degree as a registered nurse (RN) with a minimum of an Associate of Science in Nursing (ASN) degree.

 After graduating from a nursing program, you must pass the National Council Licensure Examination (NCLEX-RN).

 Depending on your specialty of choice, you may need additional certification.

-You will need at least one year of experience in your specialty, preferably in a hospital setting, before you can become a travel nurse.
+You need at least one year of experience in your specialty, preferably in a hospital setting, to become a travel nurse.
 Some hospitals require two or more years of experience, and others require previous travel nursing experience.
-Speak with your recruiter to find assignments that will best fit your level of experience.
+Speak with your recruiter to find assignments that best fit your level of experience.

-Your personal Aya team will include a credentialing specialist to help you navigate and stay on top of any required paperwork.
-If you ever need guidance, they will be right there to help you with any of the following:
+Your Aya team includes a credentialing specialist to help you navigate and stay on top of any required paperwork.
+If you ever need guidance, they’ll help you with any of the following:

-At Aya Healthcare we keep these on file for you, but it’s best if you keep all documents for your records as well.
-The licensing process varies state to state, and we may be able to help you expedite the process.
+At Aya Healthcare we keep these on file for you, but it’s best if you keep all documents for your records, too.
+The licensing process varies state to state, and we can help expedite the process in any state.